Highway map of Alberta

 Below is a large map of Alberta showing main cities and highways.
 Use it to quickly find your way around the province.

-First of all, where is Alberta?
 It lies on the left side of your Canada map.
 One province removed from the west coast.
 The only province to the west is British Columbia.

 It touches the US - Canadian border on the south, bordering along the northern edge of Montana, and to our north is the great Northwest Territories (NWT).
 Saskatchewan lies on the east.